top of page

 Personal Statement

 As a music therapist and cello instructor, I am committed to supporting each of my clients with a spirit of collaboration, respect, humility, and creativity.
-When developing a plan to work with a new client, I consider the client's cultural background, preferences, strengths, needs, and ways to use the physical environment to best support our work.
+When developing a treatment plan, I consider each client's cultural background, preferences, strengths, needs, and ways to use the environment to best support our work.
 Reflecting on how to continue to best address the needs of my clients is an ongoing process.
 I welcome feedback from clients and, when appropriate, also invite collaboration with family members, treatment providers, and others within a support team.

 As a performer, I love collaborating with artists who have unique perspectives and stories to share.
-I particularly love working with innovative songwriters who honor Appalachian traditions while also creating new and current sounds.
+I particularly love working with musicians who honor Appalachian traditions while also innovating new approaches to music making and storytelling.

 Photography by Bridgette Suzette